rkho/sanity/README.md

 The more a company knows about us, the more it can curate our feeds with content that causes us to engage.

-The constant dopamine hit can lead to polarization, depression, and other detriments to your mental health.
+The constant dopamine hit can lead to loss of productivity, anxiety, polarization, depression, stress, and other detriments to your mental health.

 At its most extreme, the engagement that social media algorithms impose can lead us down paths of radicalization and self-harm.

 Twitter is a fantastic service when used correctly.
 You can connect with people in your hobby, industry, interests, etc. and gain a lot of value from it.

-At the same time, Twitter can be an endless distraction causing people to doomscroll through current events and coordinated harrassment campaigns.
+Nonetheless, we shouldn't lose sight of the harm it can cause.

 While we can explicitly curate our own Twitter timelines by unfollowing and muting others, there are two temptations in the front and center of Twitter: The Explore tab and What's Happening.

-Sanity's goal is to restore your sanity by giving back control of your attention while on Twitter.
-It hides the parts of Twitter which can tempt you into engaging.
+Sanity puts you in control.

 ## How